Two Knights Defense: Traxler Variation: 4...Bc5

 This bold move ignores White's attack on f7 and leads to wild play.
 Czech problemist Karel Traxler played it against Reinisch in Prague in 1890.
-Later it was named after Wilkes-Barre, Pennsylvania by Frank Marshall, who claimed to be first to analyze and publish it, so today 4...Bc5 is known as both the Traxler Variation and (in the United States and the United Kingdom only) the Wilkes-Barre Variation.
+Later, Frank Marshall named it after Wilkes-Barre, a town in Pennsylvania, claiming to be the first to analyze and publish it, so 4...Bc5 is known both as the Traxler Variation and, in the United States and the United Kingdom, the Wilkes-Barre Variation.

 White can play 5.d4, 5.Nxf7, or 5.Bxf7+: